edf/lab/README.md

 ## shared directory
-a directory is shared with the VMs and host at /vagrant
+a directory is shared with the current directory on the host and the VMs at /vagrant